Improving land cover segmentation across satellites using domain adaptation

+Finally, the results of \textit{WV2GR to WV2FI} without domain adaptation are surprisingly weak when considering that the satellite is the same, and the labels were both based on CLC.
+Table~\ref{wv2wv} shows that the MIoU is only 9.25 MIoU, which is the second-lowest score in the list of tests ran.
+A sample of those results is shown in Fig~\ref{fig:WVFI2PLFInocycle}.

-The results obtained from \textit{WV2GR to WV2FI} using domain adaptation have improved significantly compared to the previous results from not using domain adaptation.
-As seen in Table~\ref{bdlresult} the MIoU score rose up 27 to from 9 without domain adaptation.
-Fig~\ref{fig:WVGR2WVFIcycle} shows example from test images using this domain adaptation.
-Although the results are not very precise especially on small details it is much better compared to Fig~\ref{fig:WVGR2WVFInocycle}.
+The results obtained from \textit{WV2GR to WV2FI} using domain adaptation have improved significantly compared to the previous case.
+As seen in Table~\ref{wv2wv}, the MIoU score rose to 27.
+Fig~\ref{fig:WVGR2WVFIcycle} displays a sample from this experiment.
+Although the results are not very precise, especially on small details, it is a distinct improvement compared to the results without domain adaption (see Fig~\ref{fig:WVGR2WVFInocycle}).